You are here

 Investors lead the rush back into India’s offices

-India's Mindspace Business Parks, a real estate investment trust backed by Blackstone Group, allotted units worth 26.4 billion rupees (S$487 million) to anchor and strategic investors as part of the commercial property group's initial public offering, stock exchange filings published on July 24 and July 25 showed.
+India's Mindspace Business Parks, a real estate investment trust backed by Blackstone, allotted units worth 26.4 billion rupees (S$486.7 million) to anchor and strategic investors as part of the commercial property group's IPO, stock exchange filings published on July 24 and July 25 show.

 Investors, led by Singaporean sovereign investment vehicles, paid 275 rupees per unit across the two tranches.
 The company is aiming to raise as much as 45 billion rupees, or about US$603 million, including proceeds from a public offer which opened on July 27 and will close on July 29.